What Do The Signs And Symbols On Various Antique Carpets And Rugs Mean

 Types Of Turkish Carpets:

 These were produced by a community of migrating nomads called the Yuruks to keep themselves protected from the severe climatic conditions they encountered during their travel.
 They lived in tents and used flat-weave rugs without piles as flooring to ensure heat and prevent dampness.
 These rugs were made using goat’s hair, which is more strong and stiff than sheep’s wool.
 They also used smaller kilims as prayer rugs.
 These rugs were appropriately designed for religious relevance and featured the mihrab which indicated the direction of Mecca.
 Kilims were made using bright colors and had tapestry-like textures.
-The top rug store in San Francisco is where you will find the widest collection of Kilim carpets.
+The top rug store in San Rafael is where you will find the widest collection of Kilim carpets.

 Oushak rugs were made by a specific community from Usak in Turkey, known specifically for their large scale of work.
 These carpets were made using rich wool and fine silk and had used earth tones such as cinnamon, gray, green, ivory, and saffron.
 Geometric patterns were the most common type of designs on these carpets.
 Most of them had a central medallion as well.